 Caring for Street Trees and Greenstreets

 You can help keep the City's street trees and Greenstreets in good condition.
-The following tree care tips have been provided by the Citizen Stewards for Young Trees and Greenstreets, a training program offered by Partnerships for Parks in partnership for the New York Tree Trust.
+The following tree care tips have been provided by the Citizen Stewards for Young Trees and Greenstreets, a training program offered by Partnerships for Parks in partnership for New York Tree Time.

 MillionTreesNYC provides free instruction and resources in tree care.
 Find out how to care for young street trees, adopt trees in your community, and take a free tree care workshop.
 Give a little TreeLC and help maintain our urban forest!

 Watering is the most important thing you can do for your street tree or greenstreet.